tighten/search/README.md

 # search
-A polymorphic search framework optimized for readability, testing, and long term maintenance.
+A search framework optimized for readability, testing, and long term maintenance.
+****